-Transcripts of some grave registers including Oxfordshire Family History Society’s transcripts of the Oxford municipal cemeteries’ registers from 1894 to 2010 can be consulted in hardcopy or online at Oxfordshire History Centre or Oxfordshire Libraries.
+Transcripts of some grave registers including Oxfordshire Family History Society’s transcripts of the Oxford municipal cemeteries’ registers from 1894 to 2010 can be consulted in hardcopy or online at Oxfordshire History Centre and Oxfordshire libraries.

 Census returns and 1939 Register (England and Wales)

-The Census returns show your Oxfordshire ancestors in a household group and as part of their community every 10 years from 1841 to 1911.
-So does the 1939 Register for England & Wales which was compiled at the outbreak of WW2.
+The Census returns show your Oxfordshire ancestors in a household group and as part of their community every ten years from 1841 to 1911.
+So does the 1939 Register for England and Wales which was compiled at the outbreak of WW2.

 Online access to census records

-Web sites offering online access to census records and the 1939 Register can be found here - please note access to some of these sites is restricted to subscribers.
-They can be consulted free of charge at the Oxfordshire History Centre & Oxfordshire Libraries.
-Members of Oxfordshire Libraries can currently (June 2020) access Ancestry at home.
+Web sites offering online access to census records and the 1939 Register - please note access from home to some of these sites is restricted to subscribers.
+They can all be consulted free of charge at the Oxfordshire History Centre and Oxfordshire libraries.
+Members of Oxfordshire libraries can currently (Jan 2021) access Ancestry at home.